 The answer to the constant evolution and improvement of hardware lies with video gaming companies hosting their games in the cloud.

-Hosting an online game on an ultra-powerful machine that is sitting in a data center would mean the user simply needs to connect to the source via an internet session and they are ready to play.
-The user would also be able to stream the game to almost any device that has an internet connection, thus simplifying the user experience.
-This would also improve the user experience over time as improvements in graphics quality would be delivered without the need to regularly purchase expensive hardware.
-The only real cost for the user would be for the services used with the relevant cloud provider.
+Hosting an online game on an ultra-powerful machine that is sitting in a data center means the user simply needs to connect to the source via an internet session and they are ready to play.
+The user is able to stream the game to almost any device that has an internet connection, simplifying the user experience.
+This also improves the user experience over time as improvements in graphics quality would be delivered without the need to regularly purchase expensive hardware upgrades.
+The only real cost for the user would be for the services used with the relevant cloud gaming provider.

-However, such a cloud future has yet to start materializing.
-While the new generation of game graphics is impressive to look at, console prices and global chip shortages demonstrate just some of the problems that could be solved with cloud video gaming.
+Still, the desire is there, and for good reason.
+While the new generation of game graphics on PS5 and Xbox Series X is impressive to look at, high demand and global chip shortages have led to scarcity and high prices at retail – just some of the problems that could be solved with cloud video gaming.

 Who Will Turn This Idea into a Reality?